Jewish Humor

 "Ten to one this parrot can daven the service."

-When all the bets are down, he tells the parrot, "Daven."
+When all the bets are down,

 No response.
 The parrot sits there, silent.